Uncle Drew poster

 The inciting incident occurs at 13 minutes when Mookie steals Dax's entire team and his girlfriend Jess right before the tournament.
 Dax loses everything he's worked for - his team, his money, his girl, and his shot at redemption..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 26% of the runtime.
-This indicates the protagonist's commitment to Dax makes the active choice to hit the road with Uncle Drew to recruit the old team.
+This shows the protagonist's commitment to Dax makes the active choice to hit the road with Uncle Drew to recruit the old team.
 He withdraws his life savings, commits fully to this crazy plan, and enters the world of the elderly ballers., moving from reaction to action.

 At 53 minutes, the Midpoint arrives at 51% of the runtime—precisely centered, creating perfect narrative symmetry.
 Significantly, this crucial beat False victory: The team is finally complete when they recruit Big Fella.
 They arrive at the tournament and register.
 Everything seems to be coming together - they have their team, they're in the tournament, and the old guys still have game., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.